Spring 2021 [Course Completed]

 Also worth seeing: The Wisconsin Social Science Computing Cooperative has some great pages on MI.
 Also possibly helpful are the Statacorp FAQs on MI and this page from UCLA.

-Assignment 4: Complex survey Designs; Multiple Imputation Due February 20, 2018 (note the change of date)
+Assignment 4: Complex survey Designs; Multiple Imputation.
+Due March 11, 2021

 Hw04.do - do file used for the results presented in HW # 4